misho-kr/scripts-and-tools/docker/fast-containers/README.md

 Dockerized servers, databases, web servers, etc.

-Better to pull a Docker image and start a container, instead of installing a software package that will clutter the server machine and run it as regular (unrestricted) process.
+Better to pull a Docker image and start a container, instead of installing a software package that clutters the server machine and to run it as regular (unrestricted) process.

 * MongoDB
 * MySQL
 * Nginx
 * Redis
 * Tomcat
+* Zabbix

 ### Usage